ibtisam-12/inboxia-email/README.md

 # 📧 Inboxia

 Inboxia is a secure, modern Gmail client built with React, Redux Toolkit, Firebase Authentication, and a Node.js/Express backend.
 All email operations (inbox, send, reply) are performed via the backend using the Gmail API.
-No email content is stored in the database; the backend acts as a stateless proxy.
-The application features a unified inbox that combines both inbox and spam emails into a single view, plus advanced folder management and email filtering capabilities.
+The application features a unified inbox that combines both inbox and spam emails into a single view, plus advanced folder management and email filtering capabilities with intelligent database storage.

 ---